scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-3/index.md

 So, for our `draw` and `foundation` piles, we will not want to allow dragging cards from these areas.
 Instead, for the draw pile we will only allow click events, and for the foundation pile, we will only allow cards to be placed there.
 For the `discard` and `tableau` piles, we want to allow cards to be dragged from these two areas.

-Now, when are game refreshes, there will be no visible differences in our game.
+Now, when the game refreshes, there will be no visible differences in our game.
 To actually make use of our new interactive game objects, we need to register event listeners to handle moving our game objects.
 To do this, add the following code to the bottom of the `create` method:

 ```typescript
 // setup drop zones for interactions and events for drag